How to Make Chocolate Chip Pancakes

 How to Make FLUFFY Pancakes:

-There are two keys to fluffy pancakes.
+- There are two keys to get fluffy pancakes that rise high.
 First, make sure your baking powder and baking soda are FRESH.
 You can learn more about chemical leaveners and how to test if they’re fresh here.

-Second, don’t overmix the batter!
+- Second, don’t overmix the batter!
 There must be some lumps and even streaks of flour remaining in the batter.
 Be gentle here!
-Even a little bit of overmixing can produce pancakes that are rubbery and tough instead of tender and fluffy.
+Even a little bit of overmixing the dry ingredients and wet ingredients together can produce pancakes that are rubbery and tough instead of tender and fluffy.

 How to Make Pancakes with Crispy Edges: